sadia-azam89/LIBRARY-MANAGEMENT-SYSTEM-SQl/README.md

 # LIBRARY-MANAGEMENT-SYSTEM-SQl
-In this project, we make diagrams of Library management system website and also write its explanantion
+In this project, we make diagrams(ERD,use-case, CLASS,sequence,context level) of the Library management system website and also write its explanation